 True Kava Side Effects

-WHO World Health Organization KavaThere is a lot of noise about the side effects of Kava.
-As the World Health Organization (THE defacto standard for research when it comes to international issues of health and well-being), clearly stated; “There is no link to liver damage with water-based root extracts of Kava Kava.”
-In their Summary in their exhaustive 2007 book called “Assessment of the Risk of Hepatotoxicity With Kava Products” suspended in water (Kava drinks, Kava tea), or water-based extracts clearly states this:
+When discussing true kava side effects, there is a lot of noise surrounding the topic.
+The World Health Organization, recognized as the definitive authority on international health issues, clearly stated: “There is no link to liver damage with water-based root extracts of Kava Kava.”
+In their Summary in their exhaustive 2007 book called “Assessment of the Risk of Hepatotoxicity With Kava Products” suspended in water (Kava drinks, Kava tea), or water-based extracts, it clearly states this:

 “The forms of Kava used used traditionally by Pacific-Islanders and by some aboriginal communities are not believed to be associated with the serious forms of liver damage observed in case reports.”